drball/scifi-ideas-generators/content/spaceship-name-generator.md

 ---

 SciFi Ideas has created this random spaceship name generator to help science fiction writers and role-players quickly create names for the spaceships that feature in their stories.
 The spaceship name generator will randomly display a ship name from our database.
+Maybe also useful for naming spaceships in games like <em>Kerbal Space Program</em>, or <em>Elite Dangerous</em>.

 Don’t like the ship name you’ve been given?
 Press the button to generate some more!